1 – Paddle & Cocks LLP v.14

 27.5 – If you are buying property you will need to provide evidence of where the funds have originated from.
 We must therefore ask you to answer the questions and provide any documentation requested.
 Please provide as much information as possible as if we have to make further enquiries it may delay your transaction.
 If you are using funds from a third party we will need to look at the third party’s bank statements and/or accounts and carry out identity checks.
 In the event that this is required we reserve the right to charge an additional fee based on the additional time such checks take at the relevant lawyer’s hourly rate.

 28.1 – If we are also acting for your proposed lender in this transaction, we have a duty fully to reveal to your lender all relevant facts about the purchase and mortgage.
 That includes any differences between the mortgage application and information we receive during the transaction and any cash back payments or discount schemes that a seller is giving you.

-29.1 – You may have been recommended to us by an ‘introducer’ with whom we have a financial arrangement to pay a fee for your introduction as a client.
-If we know that to be the case when we take your instructions we will inform you of the sum which we will be liable to pay to the introducer.
-In that case this will be set out in our engagement letter.
+29.1 – You may have been recommended to us by an “Introducer” with whom we have a financial arrangement to pay a fee for your introduction as a client and who is not a Consultant (Introducer).
+If we know that to be the case when we take your instructions we will inform you of the sum which we will be liable to pay to the Introducer.
+In that case this will be set out in our Engagement Letter.
 We can assure you that your estimated fees are in no way increased to account for such payment, the referral arrangement will not operate in any way to your detriment as a client, and no part of the fee is payable by you.

 30 – Distance Selling and Cancellation of Contracts